genesiscommunitysuccess/docs/docs/00_fuse/03_features/02_linked-ui-elements.md

 }
 ```

 Grids provide an `entity` property e.g. `instrumentGrid.entity`.
-It refers to the selected row in that grid (if any), for example, `instrumentGrid.entity` refers to the selected row in instrument grid.
+It refers to the selected row in that grid (if any).

 Entity property conforms to the same data model you have configured for your grid.
 In this case, `instrumentGrid` uses `INSTRUMENT` model, so you will be able access all the instrument model fields such as `instrumentGrid.entity.name`, `instrumentGrid.entity.instrumentId` and so on.